on-api/on-api/orders.md

 ### PUT
-Used to update an order for which the requestedDateTime have not yet passed.
+With patch it is possible to update an order for which the state is "RECEIVED".

 Request
 ```HTTP